biswasbiplob/ai-agent-capstone/README.md

 python demo.py
 ```

+**Note**: This agent is designed for programmatic use (via Python API), not as a conversational agent.
+Use `demo.py` for interactive demonstrations rather than `adk web`.

 Select from 5 demos:
 1. Basic Exam Processing - See how grading works
 2. Role-Based Access Control - Student vs Teacher permissions